malihhhh/DL-mo/README.md

 ***
 ![Multi-Omics](./img/3.png "Multi-Omics")
 We here compare the performances of 10 deep learning methods in three contexts:
-1. samples clustering from multi-omics simulated data
+1. Simulated datasets
-2. ability to identify factors associated with survival or clinical annotations and metagenes associated with biological annotations (Reactome, GO, Hallmarks) in bulk multi-omics TCGA data from 10 cancer types.
+2. Cancer datasets
-3. cells clustering based on scRNA-seq and scATAC-seq data from three cell lines.
+3. Single-cell datasets

 We use `python` and `R` to code the programs.
+The python scripts are in `./python-scripts/` folder .The R scripts are in `./R-scripts/` folder .
 ***
 ## 10 deep learning methods
 * [lfAE](./python-scripts/runCancerAE2.py)